signalfx/splunk-otel-java/README.md

 so you can support existing custom instrumentation or add custom instrumentation to your application later.

-This SignalFx distribution comes with the following defaults:
+This Splunk distribution comes with the following defaults:

 - [B3 context propagation](https://github.com/openzipkin/b3-propagation).
 - [Zipkin exporter](https://zipkin.io/zipkin-api/#/default/post_spans)